 Amounts contributed to an Account are invested in one or more investment portfolios you select ("Investment Portfolios").
-There are multiple Investment Portfolios to choose from, including Age-Based Investment Portfolios, Static Investment Portfolios and Individual Investment Portfolios.
+There are multiple Investment Portfolios to choose from, including Age-Based Investment Portfolios, Individual Investment Portfolios, and a Static Investment Portfolio.
 The Investment Portfolios you select, invest the contributions you make to your Account(s) in mutual funds that are recommended by Allianz Global Investors U.S. LLC ("AllianzGI U.S."), a registered investment adviser under the Investment Advisers Act of 1940, and approved by the Council.
 You own interests in the Investment Portfolio(s) you select; you do not have a direct beneficial interest in the underlying mutual funds in which the Investment Portfolios invest.
 As such, you do not have the rights of a shareholder of such mutual funds.